NuGet/NuGetDocs/site/Docs/Workflows/Migrating-to-Automatic-Package-Restore.markdown

 With these details in mind, follow the steps below for your particular setup.

 ### Close down Visual Studio
-If the solution you are trying to migrate is open in Visual Studio, then changes to .csproj files will fail.
-Visual Studio 2010 is quite notorious with caching .csproj/.vbproj/msbuild files so your changes will be overwritten unless you shut down the solution in Visual Studio.
-Later versions may not excibit the same behavior, but it is recommended that you shut down the solution anyway.
+If the solution you are trying to migrate is open in Visual Studio, then changes may be lost.
+Visual Studio may overwrite/ignore your changes in some cases and the NuGet extension will also try to re-enable Package Restore when it sees some projects in the solution are missing it.

 ### If you are using TFS